 “Interested Person” has the meaning attributed to such term in Rule 210(a).

-“Legal Entity Identifier” has the meaning set forth in Part 45 of the CFTC Regulations.
+“Legal Entity Identifier” has the meaning set forth in section 45.6 of the CFTC Regulations.

 “Major Swap Participant” shall have the meaning set forth in Section 1a(33) of the CEA and the CFTC’s rules and regulations promulgated thereunder.